 Anger room

-Not everyone can play pickleball, but everyone could smash some glasses.
+Not everyone can play pickleball, but everyone can smash some glasses.
 And let’s be honest, who hasn’t secretly dreamt about letting it all out with a baseball bat without consequences?
 A furious scream and a glass breakage?
 We’re in.

 Address: Exit Canada — 9111 Beckwith Road, Richmond, BC